kanru-wang/notes/tabular_data_train_val_split.md

 # Do we cross validate tabular data the same way we do with time series data?

+First, notice that the problem discussed here is different from the problem in sliding_window_cross_validation.md, just because the problem here does not require an observation period.

 Regarding the hyper-parameter selection cross validation of tabular data, I think

 1. The size of the training dataset has a large impact for the best hyper-parameter chosen.